Limits

 SQL length8KB

-Query execution time10s
+Query execution time10 seconds

 If you exceed your rate limit, your request will be throttled and you will receive HTTP 429 Too Many Requests response codes from the API.
 Each response contains a set of HTTP headers with your current rate limit status.